Frequently Asked Questions

 Claims made on behalf of deceased parents or grandparents will be considered like any other claim.

 E. My wife and I filed one claim.
-We will each get a settlement payment?
+We will each get a Settlement Payment?

 Claims on behalf of married couples who suffered individual breaches of trust will be considered like any other claim.

-F. Which Settlement Class Members are not entitled to a settlement payment?
+F. Which Settlement Class Members are not entitled to a Settlement Payment?

 1. Individuals who did not file a claim with the Panel on or before August 31, 1995.